icognium/icognium/iDr1ve.md

 6. Butterflyless, K20C4 650 whp omniautomobil/hypercar configuration (under 2000lbs, 0.36+ hp per pound,  less hp, but less weight and more hp per pound than a buggati chiron): 15500 USD

-7. Butterfly, K20C4 650 whp omniautomobil/hypercar configuration (under 2000lbs, 0.36+ hp per pound,  less hp, but less weight and more hp per pound than a buggati chiron): 16000 USD
+7. Butterfly, K20C4 650 whp omniautomobil/hypercar configuration  - Experimental (under 2000lbs, 0.36+ hp per pound,  less hp, but less weight and more hp per pound than a buggati chiron): 16000 USD.

 Interested in licensing a unit like (3) for education in a primary/prep school/high school, college or university?
 See [pricing](https://github.com/icognium/icognium/blob/main/ICOGNIUM_PRICING.md).